Tomas-M/bpezip/README.md

 Without other arguments, bpe_encode tries all availabled training data to see which one produces smallest result.
 This adds significant cost on processing speed.
-To improve compression speed, you can either specify lower limit on traning data used (while still testing all of the trained models), or you can select particular model manually by providing country code.
+To improve compression speed, you can either specify lower limit on traning data used (providing as a percentage, while still testing all of the trained models), or you can select particular model manually by providing country code.
+Or both.

     let e=bpe_encode(s);            // without parameters - try all models, no limit, slow but best compression let e=bpe_encode(s, 30);        // first parameter specifies 30% limit on training data (merged pairs), still tries all models